webbower/validator/README.md

 // The value from the username field of a login form that can accept a username or email address Validator(username)
     .assert(isString, 'a string is expected')
-    // Only validate the usernames's domain if an email address is submitted .assertWhen(x => x.includes('@'), isDomainEmail('mydomain.com'), 'an email username must be in mydomain.com') .hasFailures();
+    // Only validate the username's domain if an email address is submitted .assertWhen(x => x.includes('@'), isDomainEmail('mydomain.com'), 'an email username must be in mydomain.com') .hasFailures();